Beware Bait and Switch Scams

 Bogus payment check sent by the scammer for $6,650.00

-The check bounces, of course.
-The recipient contacts the scammer to complain, and the scammer asks for the deposit ticket or other proof of deposit, which would give them some of the recipient’s bank information.
-Alternatively, the recipient is told that the scammer accidentally overpaid, and asked to send the overage back to the scammer (this is also a common Craigslist scam).
+Any one of the following things may then happen.
+The check bounces; the recipient contacts the scammer to complain, and the scammer asks for the deposit ticket or other proof of deposit, which would give them some of the recipient’s bank information.
+Or the recipient is told that the scammer accidentally overpaid, and is asked to send the overage back to the scammer (this is also a common Craigslist scam).
+Or, in the more elaborate version of the scam described by a freelancer who almost got caught by it, the check is genuine–so it will go through–because it has been fraudulently drawn on a real account.
+Shortly after depositing it, the scammer informs the recipient that the job has been unexpectedly canceled; they can keep X amount as a “retainer” but must IMMEDIATELY obtain money orders for the balance and send them to the scammer.

 This is an example of a bait and switch scam.
 You’re offered an opportunity with remuneration.
 Or you’re promised a service that doesn’t require an upfront fee.
 But to access it, you have to pay something or buy something or provide something of value, such as personal or financial information.
 Once you’ve complied, you never hear from the scammer again.